So is this true or is it a myth? Is bread bad for ducks or is there a balance to be found?

 Swan Support, which rescues swans, ducks and geese, said many were starving because people had stopped feeding them bread in recent years.

 “It’s absolutely fine to feed bread.
-Bread has been fed to swans, ducks and geese for hundreds of years,” she said.
-“However she said people should only throw in as much as the birds ate, so there was no excess bread left behind to decay.
+Bread has been fed to swans, ducks and geese for hundreds of years,” they say.
+“However, people should only throw in as much as the birds ate, so there was no excess bread left behind to decay.

 The Wildfowl and Wetlands Trust said bread was “fine for water birds as long as it only forms a small part of their diet”.